Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-The program consists of 192 credit points and will meet AQF level 9 Learning Outcome.
+The Master of Engineering (Environmental Engineering) consists of 192 credit points and will meet AQF level 9 Learning Outcome.

 The common core courses develop skills in sustainable engineering, managing innovation and technology, risk and project management, and modelling and simulation.
 These courses are project-based and structured to replicate the multi-disciplinary team approach of engineers in industry.
 You’ll work collaboratively with engineering students from other disciplines on real projects drawn from industry.
 Projects change each year and past examples include a wastewater treatment plant and road/rail separation at level crossings.